Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 - Consider application rearchitecting
   - **In terms of cost optimization**, this is usually one of the last options considered, as it typically requires the most amount of upfront engineering work and isn't always justified by cost savings
   - However, depending on the use case it may make sense to consider.
 For example:
-    - Upon examination of billing data, it becomes clear that network egress costs seem much higher than they were projected.
-Looking closer, it is determined that this is being caused by one service making alot of data transfer requests, often times for data that has already been requested.
-The application gets rearchitected to make less calls for the redundant data (perhaps leveraging a cache) and reduce networking costs
+    - Upon examination of billing data, it becomes clear that network egress costs seem much higher than they were projected
+      - Looking closer, it is determined that this is being caused by one service making alot of data transfer requests, often times for data that has already been requested
+      - The application gets rearchitected to make less calls for the redundant data (perhaps leveraging a cache) and reduce networking costs
+    - The application currently runs on custom VMs (custom CPU/RAM specifications) but does not fully utilize the resources on them
+      - Running on "standard" VMs (predefined ratios of CPU to RAM) is cheaper; an analysis shows that the application can be moved to standard VMs with minimal performance impact, achieveing cost optimization in the process